eWaterCycle/ewatercycle/docs/system_setup.rst

 System setup
 ============

-To use ewatercycle package you need to setup the system with software and data.
+To use eWaterCycle package you need to setup the system with software and data.

-This chapter is for system administators or Research Software Engineers who need to setup a system for the eWatercycle platform.
+This chapter is for system administrators or Research Software Engineers who need to set up a system for the eWaterCycle platform.

 The setup steps: